internetarchive/iaux-typescript-wc-template/README.md

 3. `README.md` (this file).
 Update the readme in general, but also the badge URLs
 4. `package.json` Update the name and description
 5. Rename the `your-webcomponent.ts` and its associated `.test` file
-6. Update `.travis.yml` with the proper secure key.
-See the [Travis docs](https://blog.travis-ci.com/2014-03-13-slack-notifications/) for more information.

 ## Local Demo with `web-dev-server`
 ```bash